eberban/eberban/books/new/src/description/chaining_and_explicit_binding.md

 ## Explicit binding

-If those places are not the ones we want, we can use particles in family __VE__ (all particles starting with _v-_) to chose which place of the predicate on their left should be used.
+If those places are not the ones we want, we can use particles in family __VI__ (all particles starting with _v-_) to chose which place of the predicate on their left should be used.